-Contrary to Woody Guthrie's catchy tune, there are many good reasons to keep your property "private" and free from uninvited guests: the potential for property damage, theft, and liability for injuries to name a few.
+Contrary to Woody Guthrie’s catchy tune, there are many good reasons to keep your property “private” and free from uninvited guests: the potential for property damage, theft, and liability for injuries to name a few.
 The appearance of vacancy and the lack of watchful eyes only increase the likelihood of such dangers.
-Thus, cottages and other seasonal homes are especially vulnerable as owners are away for the majority of the year.
+Thus, farmland and other rural properties are especially vulnerable.

 There are two related legal actions – trespass and nuisance – that serve to exclude unwanted intruders and remedy other such annoyances.
 Speaking in generalities, trespass is an ancient cause of action that arises against a trespasser for simply being what he or she is: an unwanted intruder.
 Nuisance, on the other hand, is slightly more nuanced and involves interference with the owner’s “reasonable use and enjoyment of his or her property.”

 A person need not be a physical trespasser per se to be liable for nuisance, e.g., harboring bees on one’s property may become a nuisance to one’s neighbors.
 The following addresses some of the specific protections afforded to property owners under Michigan law.

 Hunting and fishing are a common source of trespass claims, and Michigan has a statute devoted to preventing incursions by unwanted outdoorsmen.
 Pursuant to MCL 324.73102, a person cannot enter the property of another without permission for the purpose of engaging in any recreational activity if the property is fenced or conspicuously marked with “No Trespassing” signs.